chilli-axe/mpc-autofill/desktop-tool/docs/Desktop-Tool.wiki.addendum.md

 These updates describe the DriveThruCards workflow in the `drivethrucards` branch.
 They can be copied into the wiki when PR [#367](https://github.com/chilli-axe/mpc-autofill/pull/367) is merged.

+## Wiki Home

+On the wiki Home page:

+- Describe the desktop tool as preparing orders for supported card printers, including MakePlayingCards and DriveThruCards.
+- Replace the Google Drive CI warning with:

+> - GitHub Actions runs the backend and desktop tool test suites.
+Tests that need Google Drive credentials use the `GOOGLE_DRIVE_API_KEY` repository secret.
+> - Pull requests from forks cannot access secrets stored in this repository.
+The desktop tool workflow still runs without the secret and skips only the credential-backed tests.
+> - To run the complete desktop tool suite in your fork, add `GOOGLE_DRIVE_API_KEY` to the fork and run the workflow there.
+The secret's value is the full Google service-account JSON document, not a plain API key.

+## GitHub Repo Configuration

+Replace the `GOOGLE_DRIVE_API_KEY` description with:

+> The full Google service-account JSON document, despite the historical name.
+Used by GitHub Actions for credential-backed backend and desktop tool tests, and built into the desktop tool binary.
+Pull requests from forks cannot read the upstream secret.
+The desktop workflow skips credential-backed tests when it is unavailable.
+Fork owners can add their own copy to run the complete suite in their fork.

 ## Overview

 Replace the opening with: